TypingHare/js-road-to-mastery/README.md

 # [JavaScript - Road to Mastery](https://github.com/TypingHare/js-road-to-mastery)

+## About

-## Install
+## Installation

-First, make sure [Node.js](https://nodejs.org/en) is installed on your machine.
+First, make sure [Node.js](https://nodejs.org/en) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed on your machine.
 Then, install [pnpm](https://pnpm.io/installation) globally using the following command:

 ```shell
 npm install -g pnpm
 ```

-Next, clone this repository and run the following command in the root directory:
+Next, fetch this repository and clone it to your machine.
+Run the following command in the root directory:

 ```shell
 pnpm install